 We will need to hire additional qualified personnel with expertise in preclinical and clinical research and testing, government regulation, formulation and manufacturing, and eventually, sales and marketing.
-In particular, we expect to significantly expand our internal cell therapy capabilities in our Houston, Texas facilities by hiring additional research and development personnel.
 We compete for qualified individuals with numerous biopharmaceutical companies, universities, and other research institutions.
 Competition for such individuals is intense and we cannot be certain that our search for such personnel will be successful.
 Attracting and retaining qualified personnel will be critical to our success.
 If we are unable to hire additional qualified personnel, our ability to grow our business may be harmed.